zperk13/toolbox/README.md

 	- Print local & public ip
 - notification_history
 	- Dunst notification history
+- nsu
+	- Non-sequential uniq.
+Like sort -u but it doesn't require reading the whole thing
 - obs_replay_notif
 	- Get a notification whenever a new file appears in $HOME/Videos/
 - package_count